Header Background Images

 If your image is too blurry or pixelated, get creative with Filters > Artistic Brushes.
 If it is too washed-out, try Image > Saturation.
 You will quickly find a favorite look that creates a pleasing, painterly effect.

 For the image above, we used the Crosshatch Artistic Brush Filter, set to the smallest values, and Saturation to bring out the red bricks.
 Notice the Monster Trees on the left... the user will never see them because they are obscured by the title area on the webpage.
-The JPEG compression codec will be happy because it will find a whole bunch of repeated patterns and similar color pixels, so this wide gigantically wide image will not have a gigantically huge file size.
+The JPEG compression codec will be happy because it will find a whole bunch of repeated patterns and similar color pixels, so this very wide image will not have a very large file size.

-- Background Image is specified in the section Props
+- Background Image is specified in the section Properties

 - Edit _props.pcf, click the Edit button